tapeinosyne/hyphenation/README.md

 use hyphenation::{Hyphenation, Standard};
 use hyphenation::Language::{English_US};

+// Set the location of the pattern repository,
+// absolute or relative to your executable hyphenation::set_pattern_folder(Path::new("./patterns"));

-// Load hyphenation data for American English. let english_us = hyphenation::load(English_US).unwrap();
+// Load hyphenation data for American English from the pattern repository. let english_us = hyphenation::load(English_US).unwrap();

 // An iterator that breaks a word according to standard hyphenation practices.